W. H. Bickel Estate

-The grounds are equally impressive with a stone carriage house, stone entrance pillars, two stone fountains (one about thirty feet in diameter with a fountain head once capable of a 50' fountain spray, and the second fountain contains within it a hand-carved sandstone sculpture of a mill with a waterwheel), matching stone flower boxes, and a pair of fighting lions carved from sandstone.
+The grounds are equally impressive with a stone carriage house, stone entrance pillars, two stone fountains (one about thirty feet in diameter with a fountain head once capable of a 50-foot fountain spray, and the second fountain contains within it a hand-carved sandstone sculpture of a mill with a waterwheel), matching stone flower boxes, and a pair of fighting lions carved from sandstone.
 Behind the main house is a wooden barn that was sold from the main property and converted to four apartments, but which has been repurchased and rejoined with the main property.

 In its prime, the Bickel Estate was a showplace, with the sweeping grounds rising to the knoll that hosts the house.
-At Christmas time, the entire property would be lighted with everything from the colored lights glowing through the 50' spray of the large fountain to the giant Christmas tree lighted by the main house.
+At Christmas time, the entire property would be lighted with everything from the colored lights glowing through the 50-foot spray of the large fountain to the giant Christmas tree lighted by the main house.
 In the summertime, the fountains flowed among vast gardens of flowers lining the winding drive to the portico.
 “Gazing Balls” also adorned the front and side landscapes and the landscape was always immaculate and seasonal.

 The property once was the center of a 400 acre property that contained unique features such as a ½ mile horse track with grandstands and a large zoo.
 Today, the property maintains a noble stature in what has developed as a residential and light commercial area.

 Due to the work of one of the new owners, the Bickel Estate was added to the List of Registered Historic Places in West Virginia in 2001.
 The Bickel Mansion is located near the intersection of WV-95 and Marrtown Road in South Parkersburg.